gwynevans/django-deploy/README.md

 * vagrant/manual - where the README explains what to do
 * vagrant/shell - where Vagrant runs the bootstrap.sh script to provision the system
 * vagrant/ansible - where Vagrant runs Ansible, which runs playbook.yml to provision the system
+* vagrant/aws - where Vagrant runs Ansible, which runs playbook.yml to provision an AWS-hosted VM

 May 2017